-The Immanuel Foundation is actively fundraising to upgrade the ventilation system and the finishes in the common spaces on the East wing of the Immanuel Skilled Care Center.
-Thanks to our generous donors, we have already made substantial progress on this project.
-Funds raised through the Whitefish Community Foundation’s Day of Giving and Unity on May 4-5 will purchase UV sterilization technology that will help keep residents safe from future viruses and environmental irritants.
-We have also allocated existing foundation dollars to help complete the ventilation system upgrade and align the appearance of the common spaces on East with the rest of the Skilled Care Center and Retreat.
+The Immanuel Foundation actively fundraised to upgrade the ventilation system and the finishes in the common spaces on the East wing of the Immanuel Skilled Care Center.
+Thanks to the generosity of our donors, the Whitefish Community Foundation, and the Hetzel Foundation we were able to raise $419,000 to complete this project.
+We also were able to purchase a UV sterilization system that will help keep residents safe from future viruses and environmental irritants.

-Learn more from Immanuel Lutheran Communities CEO Jason Cronk and Director of Facilities Dave Jolly:
+Learn more from Immanuel Lutheran Communities CEO Jason Cronk and Director of Facilities Dave Jolly in this video:

 We are grateful to all the donors who helped our residents stay remotely connected to their loved ones while we were closed to visitors due to the pandemic.
 Thanks to your generosity and grants from the state of Montana, residents can now communicate via FaceTime in their rooms on an iPad or see a somewhat bigger screen on an iN2L (It’s Never Too Late) system—a touchscreen the size of a small television that provides games and entertainment as well as remote communication.
 In coming months, they’ll have the opportunity to see their loved ones life-sized using a new connected theater system at the Immanuel Skilled Care Center.
 Many residents have enjoyed these systems so much that they continue to use them.